 Quarterly Publication - January 2017

-On the face of it, the international consumer staples sector is a no-brainer for investors seeking global exposure.
+On the face of it, the international consumer staples sector appears to be a no-brainer for investors seeking global exposure.

-These companies produce essential products (food, beverages, tobacco and household goods) that remain in demand even when times are bad.
-From Unilever, Nestlé and Anheuser-Busch InBev (ABI) to Heineken and British American Tobacco (BAT) – the sector has some of the best management teams, strong global brands, solid margins and defensive business models.
+These companies produce essential products (food, beverages, tobacco and household goods) that generally remain in demand even when times are bad.
+From Unilever, Nestlé and Anheuser-Busch InBev (ABI) to Heineken and British American Tobacco (BAT) – in our view, the sector has some of the best management teams, strong global brands, solid margins and defensive business models.

 Intuitively, it feels less risky to invest in these global brand names, especially since consumer staples remain resilient in uncertain times – ideal for those seeking a secure offshore investment.